wenjian80/soak8_lab/README.md

 4. For lab purpose we are using 1 master and 1 worker.
 Deployment are done in worker node as master are not tainted to run workload.
 5. Since soa on k8 require a PV/PVC, in on prem context it will either a NFS or san storage etc. In this lab we are using Oracle Cloud File System to act as the NFS.
 6. We are pulling straight from registry, we are not pulling and tagging into our own registry.
 Refer to [docker images](https://github.com/oracle/docker-images), [wls docker sample](https://github.com/wenjian80/wlsdockersample) for more details on building own image as well as patching etc.
+7. The official supported image is via this [here](https://oracle.github.io/fmw-kubernetes/soa-domains/installguide/prepare-your-environment/#obtain-the-oracle-soa-suite-docker-image), however in this lab we are just pulling from container registry
-7. All the command have been compress into scripts for easy execution, you can take a look all the scripts to see what is doing as there are comments in the scripts.
+8. All the command have been compress into scripts for easy execution, you can take a look all the scripts to see what is doing as there are comments in the scripts.
-8. Take a look [K8/Wls_Operator 101](https://github.com/wenjian80/soak8_lab/tree/main/slides) to understand the concept of k8 and the operator,
+9. Take a look [K8/Wls_Operator 101](https://github.com/wenjian80/soak8_lab/tree/main/slides) to understand the concept of k8 and the operator,

 # 1. Prereq